 Topps though still puts out like 20 to 30 sets a year, including the main flagship Topps base set.

 Thing is though, now, it’s just gambling.
+You can check out GoodLuckMate for the best gambling ssites.
 You basically spend $5 on a pack of four cards, most of which are worthless.
 The only reason to buy a pack of cards is with the hope of getting an autograph or something.
 The idea of a regular base card (non-autographed) of a player being worth something is nonexistent.
 A lot of the hobby has shifted to prospects, too.
 The best selling products are minor leaguers (the Bowman stuff – Topps owns that name).
 During the late 2000s I spent a lot of time researching prospects, picking out the ones I thought would be good, buying them up, and selling them later when they became popular.
 Actually made pretty good money (I made a killing on your boy Jason Heyward) that I would then turn around and buy all of the old ’50s through ’80s Hall of Famer rookie cards I wanted as a kid.
 That stuff I still have and collect.

 Having cards professionally graded now is also a big deal.
 You send your cards away to a service and it grades them on a scale of 1-10 with 10 being “gem mint,” they encapsulate it in a plastic holder with a label and send it back to you.
 It’s actually great for older cards, many of which have been altered, and is necessary to take the subjectivity out of grading cards when you’re buying something online.
 What I think is mint might not be what someone else thinks is mint, but if a professional third party says it’s mint that’s hard to argue with.